 The Korean language is a rich one with a long history.
 Like any language, the Korean language has gone through many changes over time.
 When you’re learning Korean, it can be fun and helpful to learn about the history and intricacies of the language.
-Here are five things you probably didn’t know about the Korean language.
+Here are 20 facts about Korean language:

 1. There are Minor Language Differences Between North and South Korea